bear-wangsx/bear-wangsx.github.io/_pages/research.md

     - Modern Digital Signal Processing
     - Digital Signal Processing Based on Matlab
 + __Studied During Bachelor__
-  * I got GPA of 92.19% (4.22 in 5, equivalently) in the third academic year and 90.13% (4.01 in 5, equivalently) in the first three academic years
+  * I got GPA of 92.19% in the third academic year and 90.13% in the first three academic years